In many ways, Asus's new ROG STRIX GS-AX3000 router replaces the RT-AX3000 (a.k.a RT-AX58U).

 With these rates, the router is fast enough for mild network data sharing.
 If you're serious about network storage, you should get a real NAS server instead.

-The new Asus ROG STRIX GS-AX3000 is an excellent general router for anyone and definitely is a worthy replacement to the RT-AX3000 that came out more than a year ago.
+The new Asus ROG STRIX GS-AX3000 is an excellent general router for anyone and definitely is a worthy replacement for the RT-AX3000 that came out more than a year ago.

-While the lack of support for Multi-Gig is a bit disappointing, its added gaming features are the welcome bonus, and at $170, it sure is an excellent buy for a small home.
+While the lack of support for Multi-Gig is a bit disappointing, its added gaming features are a welcome bonus, and at $170, it sure is an excellent buy for a small home.

 And those with an AiMesh system should consider it as a node, too.
 Chances are it'll work well with any other dual-band AiMesh router in a wired mesh setup.